openSUSE/IBus-Theme-Tools/README.md

 Then use the [Customize IBus GNOME Shell extension](https://extensions.gnome.org/extension/4112/customize-ibus/) to import and apply themes.

-*Note:* If you make any changes to the extracted stylesheet after applying the file in above extension, please press `Alt + F2` and then `r` or re-login to reload the GNOME-Shell to make the changes take effect.
+*Note:* If you make any changes to the extracted stylesheet after applying the file in above extension, please disable and then enable `custom IME theme` again to make the changes take effect.

 Sample extracted stylesheet: [exportedIBusTheme.css](exportedIBusTheme.css)